 Learn how to use clipping masks in Photoshop to hide or reveal parts of your layer.

-A clipping mask lets you use the content of a layer to mask the layers above it.
-Content of the bottom or base layer determines the masking.
+clipping mask lets you use the contents of a layer to mask the layers above it.
+Contents of the bottom or base layer determine the masking.
 The non-transparent part of the base layer clips (reveals) the content of the layers above it in the clipping mask.
 All other content in the clipped layers is masked out (hidden).

 You can use multiple layers in a clipping mask, but they must be successive layers.
 The name of the base layer in the mask is underlined, and the thumbnails for the overlying layers are indented.
 The overlying layers display a clipping mask icon.